TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

     implementation is now responsible for any functionality, because the original listener will no longer be executed.

-Make sure that you set the `identifier` property (either in YAML or the PHP attribute) to exactly the string that the original implementation uses.
+Make sure that you set the `identifier` property to exactly the string which the original implementation uses.
 If the identifier is not mentioned specifically in the original implementation, the service name (usually the fully-qualified name of the event listener class) is used.
 You can inspect that identifier in the :guilabel:`System > Configuration > Event Listeners (PSR-14)` backend module (requires the system extension